Tauwasser/GBCartFlasher/README.md

 This is a firmware for the Game Boy Cart Flasher, which was originally developed during 2005–2007 by Polish Game Boy enthusiasts Kraku & Chroost.
-This firmware is a reimplementation of the USB firmware in the programming language C.
+This firmware is a reimplementation of the USB firmware in the C programming language.

 For information on the hardware and original firmware images, check out the hardware branch *hardware*.

-For information on the software, check out the software branch *reader_sw*.
+For information on the host software, check out the software branch *reader_sw*.

 ## Features